What we know about CBS’s upcoming streaming service for sports

 Disney is ditching Netflix in 2019 to launch its own streaming service

 Cord cutters have another reason to get excited, as CBS this week announced it’s planning to launch a live streaming service for sports.
-The news was discussed on the company’s Q2 earnings call, and though details are light – there’s no name, pricing, or exact launch date at this time, for example – the service could potentially go a long way to fill a gap that’s not currently well-covered by live TV streaming services and on-demand subscription video.
+The news was discussed on the company’s Q2 earnings call, and though details are light — there’s no name, pricing or exact launch date at this time, for example — the service could potentially go a long way to fill a gap that’s not currently well-covered by live TV streaming services and on-demand subscription video.

 According to the company, the idea to do a live streaming channel for sports was influenced by the network’s earlier digital success with its streaming news network, CBSN.
 First launched in 2014, CBSN was designed to increase the distribution of CBS’s news content to digital platforms.
 CBS more recently announced CBSN content, including its live news and original reporting, would become a part of CBS’s over-the-top streaming service, CBS All Access.